 Radiology 2 Tel: 0161 446 3322

-Around 3,600 examinations are performed each year, including interventional procedures such as biopsies.
-The Ultrasound department is situated with Radiology 2 (Department 34).
+Around 3,600 examinations are performed each year, including interventional procedures such as ultrasound-guided biopsies.
+The ultrasound department is situated with Radiology 2 (Department 34).

 Ultrasound - Tel: 0161 446 3322

-Around 2,400 procedures performed each year, including gastrostomies. nephrostomies, angiography, stents and biopsies.
+Around 2,400 procedures performed each year in interventional radiology, including gastrostomies. nephrostomies, angiography, stents and biopsies.
 In November 2014, Christie Radiology expanded the service as it became a regional centre for Selective internal Radiotherapy (SIRT) treatments.

 Our Radiologists provide advice, protocol development and image reporting for these services.
 The services themselves are operated by the Christie Medical Physics and Engineering (CMPE) directorate.
 The nuclear medicine service performs a full range of radioisotope tumour imaging using a dual head gamma camera, SPET-CT and PET-CT.
 The Christie also provides a PET-CT service for the whole of Greater Manchester and Cheshire Cancer Network.